marvinisaac/by/src/dnd/solo/white-dragons-blood/to-gnomengarde.md

     I do not answer to any god!
 ```

-Tentacles sprout from the bottom of the barrel, the middle splits in half exposing a gaping maw, and the mimic shows its true form.
+Tentacles sprout from the bottom of the barrel.
+The middle splits in half exposing a gaping maw, and the mimic shows its true form.
 Fibblestib is shouting as he runs away from the fight.

 ::: details PRE-BATTLE LOG
 > Adjusted mimic stats to around CR1 from CR2